loopwerk/loopwerk.io/content/articles/2021-08-15-architecting-sveltekit.md

 ---
 tags: javascript, sveltekit
-summary: I was working to architect a SvelteKit app so that it does as few requests as possible, from a central place, so that all subpages have access to the content.
-Sadly dealing with SSR makes it very hard to achieve my goals.
+summary: Trying to architect a SvelteKit app so that it does as few requests as possible, from a central place, so that all subpages have access to the content.
 ---

 # Architecting a SvelteKit app - and failing